PiotrKruk99/SQLiteConsole/README.md

 # SQLiteConsole
 First version of SQLite graphical console.
+It's using wxWidgets and should work on different platforms.